- Code SCOM8019

 - ANU College ANU Joint Colleges of Science

 - Course subject Science Communication

-- Areas of interest Political Communication, Science Communication, Environmental Science
+- Areas of interest Political Communication, Science Communication, Environmental Science, Resource and Environmental Management

 This course will provide students with an introduction to both quantitative and qualitative research methods as they relate to the fields of science communication and engagement.
 This will include, but not be limited to, surveys, interviews, content analysis, focus groups and social network analysis.
 The course has been structured to (i) provide students with an in-depth theoretical understanding of each research method, (ii) gain experience in designing actual research projects in the fields of science communication and engagement, and (iii) develop practical skills in data collection, analysis and interpretation.
 The course will also introduce students to the critical ethical considerations associated with undertaking scientific research.

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate an applied understanding of the role and importance of quantitative and qualitative scientific research methods within the context of science communication.

 - Identify and critically evaluate quantitative and qualitative research methods within the scientific literature.

 - Demonstrate an understanding of the challenges (both logistical and ethical) associated with applying quantitative and qualitative research methods to science communication, and strategies for overcoming these challenges.